jamesblanksby/.dotfiles/README.md

 ### 🧶 Yarn package manager

-The bootstrap script will install Yarn via Homebrew and the required packages for development but you you need to reinstall separately you can run:
+The bootstrap script will install Yarn via Homebrew and the required packages for development but if you need to reinstall separately you can run:

 ```bash
 ./yarn